 Action in light of control lapses

 Document control weaknesses that exist and take appropriate and prompt corrective action.
-Corrective strategies need to be developed and timelines to address the risk where the level of risk is not acceptable needs to be set.
+Develop corrective strategies and set timelines to address the risk where the level of risk is not acceptable.
 The risk owner has responsibility for the action plans developed.
-Sufficient testing or other procedures must be performed to provide reasonable assurance that controls adequately address risks and is functioning as intended.
+Perform sufficient testing or other procedures to provide reasonable assurance that controls adequately address risks and is functioning as intended.
 The important components of the corrective action plan must include:

 - Name of the business line.